MultiSafepay/docs/content/api/orders/recurring-payments-orders.md

 {{< description >}}

-## Recurring payments orders
+## Recurring Payments orders

-[Recurring payments](/features/recurring-payments) is the process of storing payment details from an initial transaction as encrypted tokens for subsequent payments.
+[Recurring Payments](/features/recurring-payments) is a feature that involves storing payment details from an initial transaction as encrypted tokens for subsequent payments.

 This section lists the API requests and parameters for: